tvelingkar/rosa-starterkit/content/SetupPostgres.md

 ### 20 - Check the application deloyed by the Operator

-Get the URL of the application you just deployed using the Operator and check from the browser.
+Copy the URL of the application you just deployed using the Operator and open it from the browser.
+The application's port is different from the application running in **pgo** namespace.

 ```execute
 echo "http://$(hostname -I | cut -d' ' -f2):$(kubectl get service frontend -n $operatornamespace -o custom-columns=:spec.ports[0].nodePort | tail -1)"